chilikasha/tinytools/README.md

 [`Table of contents`](#table-of-contents)

 ## Miscellaneous
+May not be tiny is size but still cool.

 - [Animated Drawings](https://github.com/facebookresearch/AnimatedDrawings) - use this tool to create animations based on your own drawn characters.

 - [Carsized](https://www.carsized.com/en/) - compare car dimensions and design from a street perspective side by side.

+- [Consul](https://getconsul.app/), [Morpholder](https://morpholder.com/) - convert files by changing their extension.

 - [Drive and Listen](https://drivenlisten.com/) - "drive" around cities while listening to their local radios.